lawrence-chillrud/ClaimDetective-Training/README.md

 # ClaimDetective-Training

 This repo contains the code used to train [ClaimDetective](https://github.com/lawrence-chillrud/ClaimDetective), a check-worthiness / claim detection classification model made by fine-tuning RoBERTa under-the-hood.
+Much of this code was made to reproduce results from [Williams et. al.](https://arxiv.org/abs/2009.02431)

 ## Code Overview